 The Marble River rapids and bear Falls are quite beautiful, it is one of the best steelhead rivers on Vancouver Island.
-This is a classic river that is perfect for the fly fishing purist, the river cascades down the canyons with a roar, the water is crystal clear and the pools are deep and full of fish.
+This is a classic river that is perfect for the fly-fishing purist, the river cascades down the canyons with a roar, the water is crystal clear and the pools are deep and full of fish.

-The Marble River Trail provides access to the river those who come to watch the salmon spawning in the fall.
+The Marble River Trail provides access to the river to those who come to watch the salmon spawning in the fall.
 There is an awesome Salmon spawning viewing area near the trailhead and also at Bear Falls.
 There is a fish ladder located at Bear Falls, about half ways down the river.
 Black bears use the park, especially during salmon spawning season.
 Please be bear aware and be careful.
 This trail is one of the best mountain biking trails on the north island.

-The park is a great destination for angling, including fly fishing on the river and tidal water fishing in the marine portion of the park.
-The most popular fly fishing location, known as the Emerald Pools, is located at the end of the trail.
+The park is a great destination for angling, including fly-fishing on the river and tidal water fishing in the marine portion of the park.
+The most popular fly-fishing location, known as the Emerald Pools, is located at the end of the trail.

 Walk-in wilderness camping is allowed, and a Western Forest Products Rec Site offers vehicle-accessible camping adjacent to the park and trail.
 This is a very nice campsite, with great views of the river and lots of places to cast a line in.